Southwest University of Political Science and Law: History

-It offers 20 bachelor’s programs, 37 master’s programs of sub-disciplines, 4 professional master’s programs and 10 doctoral programs of sub-discipline, and 2 national key disciplines.
+It offers 20 bachelor's programs, 37 master's programs of sub-disciplines, 4 professional master's programs and 10 doctoral programs of sub-discipline, and 2 national key disciplines.
 The university has postdoctoral center for legal research and 6 provincial key bases for humanity and social science research.
 It has 1421 faculty and staff members, among which 1157 are full-time.
 It has 5159 postgraduates and 18591 undergraduates.
-The university’s library has over 4,200,000 books.
+The university's library has over 4,200,000 books.

-SWUPL has international exchange programs with over 60 universities from the US, United Kingdom, France, Germany, Japan, Thailand, and South Korea.
-In 2014, SWUPL and Coventry University established China's only undergraduate Sino-UK English Law programme.
-SWUPL and University of Montana have also jointly established the first Confucius Institute in Northwest of US.
-In 2011, SWUPL and the United Nations Institute for Training and Research (UNITAR) signed a cooperation agreement on the International Training Centre for local Authorities Project.
-The project, with a total of US$100 million investment, will build training center in SWUPL and make full use of the training resources of the United Nations.

-63 years since the foundation of the university, SWUPL has developed a multi-level and multi-type higher education for undergraduates, postgraduates, doctoral candidates, and international students, and has educated more than 200,000 high ranking specialized personnel.
-It is the university that provided the most law personnel for the country.
-A large number of alumni have become leading figures in law and other professions.